THE PEOPLE OF GASMAR

 • 2020

-Despite the challenges of the pandemic, we were able to take advantage of the installed capacity of our Quintero Terminal and together with an excellent logistics management, we consolidated our international sales business, supplying other markets -mainly Africa- with a total of 277,000 tons of LPG.
+Despite the unique challenges posed by the pandemic, we were able to utilize the installed capacity of our Quintero Terminal and, combined with excellent logistics management, we were able to consolidate our international sales business, supplying other markets—primarily Africa—with a total of 277,000 tons of liquefied gas.

 • 2021

-After a successful sale process, 100% of the ownership of Gasmar was finally transferred to Arroyo Energy, a renowned international company that manages investment funds of private foreign capital in the United States, Mexico and Chile for electric power generation and energy infrastructure projects.
+Following a successful sale process, the transfer of 100% ownership of Gasmar to Arroyo Energy was finalized.
+Arroyo Energy is a renowned international firm that manages private foreign capital investment funds in the United States, Mexico, and Chile for power generation and energy infrastructure projects.

 2021